 Climate change may result in increased frequency and more severe weather-related events such as hurricanes, tidal waves, sea level changes, wildfires, heatwaves, drought and tornados.
-With significant operations in Newport Beach, California; Omaha, Nebraska; Lynchburg, Virginia; and various international cities through our global reinsurance business, the company has exposure to business disruption and operational risk associated with these events.
+With operations in Southern California, Omaha, Lynchburg, Bermuda and other geographic areas, the company has exposure to business disruption and operational risk associated with these events.
 There are Business Continuity Plans (BCP) in place to ensure the availability, recoverability and integrity of critical business and technology-driven processes with minimal impact to normal operations.
+With hybrid work options already in place and the majority of the offices leased, physical and transition risks to our business operations are limited.